-Based on the data in Section 3.2, the amount of groundwater pumping in 2019 was 117,200 AF/yr.
-The 2019 groundwater extractions exceeded the 20-year planning horizon undesirable result.
+Based on the data in Section 3.2, the amount of groundwater pumping in 2020 was 119,100 AF/yr not including the rural domestic pumping estimate.
+The 2020 groundwater extractions exceeded the 20-year planning horizon undesirable result.
 Figure 21 shows groundwater extractions compared to the 2040 change in storage undesirable results goal.
 Values in the shaded red area are above the 2040 undesirable result.
 This graph will be updated annually with new data to demonstrate the sustainability indicator's direction towards sustainability.